-Trust is important in the Pakistani business world, and non-business related conversations usually precede a meeting.
+Trust is important in the Pakistani business world, and non-business-related conversations usually precede a meeting.
 Avoid any controversial topics about politics, religion or terrorism.
 It is common for colleagues to ask about an expat’s family and other personal matters.

 Meetings are best planned for the late morning or early afternoon.
-Deadlines are seen as flexible and business may take longer than usual, so expats should be patient and work around this.
+Deadlines are seen as flexible and business may take longer than anticipated, so expats should be patient and work around this.
 Ramadan is an important part of the year for Pakistanis, and expats should not schedule any meetings over this period.

 Dos and don’ts of business in Pakistan